-The seven evidences include a case study addressing both student academic achievement and student development, a fifteen-minute culture video addressing all aspects of a school's environment, a human resource handbook, a management manual, a school improvement action plan, a staff and community tool kit, and an ethics project.
-The candidates must address leadership actions through real-world scenarios and case studies, video-taped crucial conversations in which they resolve conflict and address dilemmas, reflections and producing budgets, schedules, using data to improve learning and teaching, creating staff recruitment and retention documents and addressing non-personnel issues such as facilities and other support structures.
+The seven evidences include:

+- a case study addressing both student academic achievement and student development, a human resource handbook, - a fifteen-minute culture video addressing all aspects of a school's environment, - a management manual, - a school improvement action plan, - a staff and community tool kit, and - an ethics project for Campbell University only.

+The candidates must address leadership actions through real-world scenarios and case studies; video-tape crucial conversations in which they resolve conflict and address dilemmas on video for feedback from their peers; produce budgets and schedules; use data to improve learning, teaching and school facilities; create staff recruitment and retention documents and address other non-personnel issues and other support structures.